GodderE2D/quickpostgres/README.md

 I may consider opening a Discord support server soon, but this is not guranteed.

 ## Contributing

+You must adhere to the [code of conduct](https://github.com/GodderE2D/quickpostgres/blob/main/.github/CODE_OF_CONDUCT.md) when interacting within the quickpostgres repository.

 If you spot a bug or you have a feature request, please open a [GitHub issue](https://github.com/GodderE2D/quickpostgres/issues), or if you'd like to write some code, you can open a [pull request](https://github.com/GodderE2D/quickpostgres/pulls).